FTC-23511/SolversLib-Docs/pathing/pure-pursuit.md

 ### Using `loop()`

 The alternative to the `followPath()` method is the `loop()` method.
-For teams that want to use solely the FTCLib implementation of pure pursuit and perform the rest of the actions themselves, then this is the more appealing method.
+For teams that want to use solely the SolversLib implementation of pure pursuit and perform the rest of the actions themselves, then this is the more appealing method.

 The use of suppliers can be avoided using this method since it can be called in your own class with access to the hardware directly.